KEERTHII-N/coffee-delivery-app-uiux/README.md

 08. Challenges I Faced

- 1. Making Figma Variables Work
+ a.
+Making Figma Variables Work

 One of the biggest challenges was understanding how variables could be used to create dynamic interactions.